junghyey/grinnell-elephant/written_reports/sprint1_reports/sprint1_plan_report.md

   - Get Dinner together

 ## Issue Tracker
-We have shared our Trello Elephant Development Board with our instructor and mentor, assigning tasks to each team member with clear deadlines.
+1. We have shared our Trello Elephant Development Board with our instructor and mentor, assigning tasks to each team member with clear deadlines.
+2. We also have labels to categorize the tasks.
-The results of our sprint planning are tracked by our ‘Sprint1’ goals and transferred to ‘in progress’ once the task is picked up and moved over to ‘done’ once completed.
+3. The results of our sprint planning are tracked by our ‘Sprint1’ goals and transferred to ‘in progress’ once the task is picked up and moved over to ‘done’ once completed.
+4. For the tasks that cannot be proceeded by the dependencies such as ITS tech issues, those tasks are moved to On Hold list.